Purple finch: Food and feeding

 These birds forage in trees and bushes, sometimes in ground vegetation.
 They mainly eat seeds, berries, and insects.
-They are fond of sunflower seeds, millet, and thistle.
+They also eat tree buds, caterpillars, and beetles.

 Breeding

-The purple finch prefers nesting in lowland coniferous and mixed forests, avoiding more heavily populated urban areas, but sometimes found in rural residential areas.
-The female Purple Finch usually builds her nest on horizontal branches of coniferous trees, away from the trunk, but occasionally in tree forks.
+The purple finch prefers nesting in lowland coniferous and mixed forests, avoiding more heavily populated urban areas, but sometimes is found in rural areas.
+The female usually builds a nest on horizontal branches of coniferous trees, away from the trunk, but occasionally in tree forks.
 The nest is shaped like an open cup, made up of rootlets, twigs, and weeds, and lined with grass, hair, and moss.
+Three to six eggs are common.
+Both females and males feed the nestlings, which leave the nest two to three weeks after hatching.

 Cultural depictions

 The purple finch was designated the state bird of New Hampshire in 1957.
 The New Hampshire red hen (breed of domestic chicken) was also proposed, but was not chosen in favor of the purple finch.
 In 1763, Richard Brookes made the description of the female purple finch in Mexico with the name of "chiantototl" (chia seed bird).